 - When you search for flights or hotels, use private browsing (incognito page).
 Travel websites often track their visitors and raise prices, if the person comes back.
 Clearing search history and cookies will also help.

 - If you are a frequent traveler, make sure to register for the loyalty program.
+All big airlines have awesome rewards programs in partnership with most major credit card companies.

 - The best time to buy tickets is 6-8 weeks before the flight.
 At this period, you have the best chance to get a great price.
 Also, Tuesday, Wednesday, and Saturday often have the best rates.